Taken at Hong Kong just about a week ago. Funny

 To the 240,000 infected people around the world, don't be disheartened by the dark side of it.
 Often, it's more sensationalized than it should be.
 Fact is, people die everyday, even from normal flu or fever.
 It's just that, it never made it to the prints.

-WHO expects a full vaccine by end of '09 though there are reports that it's readily available now, with pigs being the first in line.
+Oh, and don't ever feel damned.
+It can happen to anyone.
+WHO expects a full vaccine by end of '09 though there are reports that it's readily available now,

 Pigs... if only it's being used for farming needs rather than cutlinery needs, the world will have lesser problems.

 Now that the vaccine is on its way, H1N1 should STILL be taken seriously more so for it's financial and productivity impact, not so much for it's mortality impact.
 The way it's managed should be done positively.
-The theme should be: Hey, relax.
+The theme should be:

+Hey, relax.
 It's just a flu.
 You'll soon be back kickin'!
 Again, to those who are infected, please ignore the death notes.
 It only weakens the mind.
 Think about the 98% recovery rate.
 Beef up your mind.
 Have faith.
 Believe.
 You WILL recover.